Registration is now open!

 11:15-12:00 PLENARY Why We Give: Insights from Leading Philanthropists (Eisner & Lubin Auditorium, 4th floor)

 An intimate conversation with a power couple of New York City philanthropy and the Korean American community.
 How did they become givers?
 What inspires them to give?

-- Speakers: So-Chung Shinn, Co-Host, The Portfolio TV; Young Associates Director, Metropolitan Opera Board; U.S. Board Chair, Sejong Soloists; Tony W. Lee, Managing Partner, One Rock Capital Partners; Past Board Chair, KACF
+- Speakers: So-Chung Shinn Lee Chair, Metropolitan Opera Young Associates Program; Metropolitan Opera Board of Directors; U.S. Board Chair, International Sejong Soloists Tony W. Lee, Managing Partner, One Rock Capital Partners; Past Board Chair, KACF

-12:15-1:45 LUNCHEON Philanthropy Power Players: Meet the Korean Americans Shaping the Country’s Premier Foundations – Executives from some of America’s leading philanthropic organizations will share how they found their paths to careers in giving, as well as their lessons in how grantmakers, including individual ones, can best set giving priorities.
+12:15-1:45 LUNCHEON Philanthropy Power Players: Meet the Korean Americans Shaping the Country’s Premier Foundations (Eisner & Lubin Auditorium, 4th floor) – Executives from some of America’s leading philanthropic organizations will share how they found their paths to careers in giving, as well as their lessons in how grantmakers, including individual ones, can best set giving priorities.
 They will also explore why Asian American communities are relatively invisible to institutional funders and what it would take to get those priorities changed.

 - Moderator: Mae Hong, Vice President, Rockefeller Philanthropy Advisors & Board Chair, Grantmakers for Effective Organizations

 - Speakers: Courtney Harvey, Executive Director, Women Moving Millions; John Kim, VP & Chief of Staff, Annie E. Casey Foundation; Daniel Lee, Executive Director, Levi Strauss Foundation